christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 ![Redirection mobile]({{ site.url }}/img/modal-redirection3.png)

-The choice is saved, and the next times the button "Install the app" will not be shown again.
+The choice is saved, and **the next times the button "Install the app" will not be shown again**.

 In case the user has uninstalled the app or answered wrong, the 'open the app' action will not be that problematic as we'll see later : on Android it will just redirect to Google Play and on IOS a small error popup will appear shortly before redirecting also to the Appstore.